Get Involved: Activities

-Sponsor: Mr. Weinberg
+Sponsor: Mr. Nugent

 Students interested in careers in entrepreneurship, marketing, finance, hospitality, and management learn communication and leadership skills as they compete individually or as part of a team with students from other schools at the area, State, and National level.
 In addition, students engage in social events related to fundraising, philanthropy, and business etiquette.

 Sponsor: Mr. Waters